HIOTio/HIOTProto/specification.md

 ----------------------

-Device configuration is managed via the Platform through the use of message on the “C/&lt;path&gt;” and “c&lt;/path&gt;” topics.
-A new configuration can be pushed to a specific device from the platform by pubishing on “C/&lt;device path&gt;”, where &lt;device path&gt; is the unique path for the relevant device (e.g. a device which has just been on-boarded).
+Device configuration is managed via the Platform through the use of message on the "C/&lt;path&gt;" and "c&lt;/path&gt;" topics.
+A new configuration can be pushed to a specific device from the platform by pubishing on "C/&lt;device path&gt;", where &lt;device path&gt; is the unique path for the relevant device (e.g. a device which has just been on-boarded).

-Once the device has applied the relevant configuration, it responds to the platform on topic “c/&lt;device path&gt;”, with the updated configuration data.
+Once the device has applied the relevant configuration, it responds to the platform on topic "c/&lt;device path&gt;", with the updated configuration data.
 In the event that the platform has tried to configure an unsupported function (e.g. if the device is not fully HIP compatible, or does not support all roles), the unsupported functions